tomorrowflow/context-portal/conport_mcp_deep_dive.md

 *   While `value` in `custom_data` is `Any` (JSON serializable), providing explicit support or validation for common structured types (e.g., lists of specific objects, typed dictionaries) could be beneficial.

 ### 5.4 Enhanced Retrieval for RAG (Retrieval-Augmented Generation)
+### 5.4 Enhanced Retrieval for RAG (Retrieval-Augmented Generation)
-ConPort already functions as a key component in a RAG system by enabling the construction and querying of a **project-specific knowledge graph**.
-Its FTS capabilities (for decisions, custom data) and direct data retrieval tools (get_product_context, get_decisions, etc.) serve as the "Retrieval" mechanism.
-To further enhance this:
+ConPort functions as a key component in a RAG system by enabling the construction and querying of a **project-specific knowledge graph**.
+Its capabilities, now including **vector embeddings** and **semantic search**, serve as the "Retrieval" mechanism.

-*   **Advanced Semantic Search:** Integrate vector embeddings for text-heavy fields (e.g., decision rationale, system pattern descriptions, custom data values).
-This would allow for finding conceptually similar items beyond keyword matches, significantly improving the quality of retrieved context for LLM augmentation.
-This could involve:
+*   **Vector Embeddings & Semantic Search:** ConPort integrates vector embeddings for text content within various entities (Decisions, Progress, Custom Data, System Patterns).
+This allows for finding conceptually similar items beyond keyword matches using the `semantic_search_conport` tool, significantly improving the quality of retrieved context for LLM augmentation.
+This is powered by a dedicated vector store (ChromaDB) managed alongside the SQLite database.
-    *   A new ConPort tool to generate and store embeddings for specified data items.
-    *   A new ConPort tool to perform semantic similarity searches using query embeddings.
-    *   Potentially integrating a vector database or extending SQLite with vector search capabilities (e.g., via extensions like `sqlite-vss`).
+*   **Hybrid Search:** The system supports combining keyword-based FTS with semantic search to leverage the strengths of both approaches for more robust and relevant retrieval.
-*   **Context Chunking for LLMs:** Introduce a tool or mechanism to retrieve specific ConPort data items (or parts of them, like a long decision rationale) in "chunks" optimized for LLM context windows.
+*   **Context Chunking for LLMs:** (Future Consideration) Introduce a tool or mechanism to retrieve specific ConPort data items (or parts of them, like a long decision rationale) in "chunks" optimized for LLM context windows.
 This would help in feeding manageable pieces of relevant information to the LLM.
-*   **Automated Context Suggestion:** Develop tools within ConPort that, based on a query or a summary of the current task (perhaps provided by the LLM), could proactively suggest relevant ConPort items (decisions, patterns, glossary terms) that the LLM might want to retrieve to augment its generation.
+*   **Automated Context Suggestion:** (Future Consideration) Develop tools within ConPort that, based on a query or a summary of the current task (perhaps provided by the LLM), could proactively suggest relevant ConPort items (decisions, patterns, glossary terms) that the LLM might want to retrieve to augment its generation.
 This could use a combination of FTS, semantic search, and knowledge graph traversal (`get_linked_items`).
-*   **Hybrid Search:** Combine keyword-based FTS with semantic search to leverage the strengths of both approaches for more robust and relevant retrieval.

 ### 5.5 More Granular History
 *   Currently, only Product and Active Context have explicit history tables.
 Consider if versioning/history for other entities like Decisions or System Patterns would be valuable.